Skip to main content

 How it works

-My Sifumeter is the foodmeter for hawker food.
-I weigh Penang's real critics into one score and set it beside the public Google average, so you can see exactly when the experts and the crowd disagree.
+One expert score per stall, built from the critics and bloggers who know the dish best.
+We set it beside the Google average, so you can see where the experts and the crowd disagree.

 Your Lists